ionutdobre/ocds_examples/README.md

 ## 5. Versioning

-Change is inevitable so we decided to implement a versioning API that will help us to iterate faster and prevent invalid requests.
-This will also allow us to easily adopt new version of OCDS standard and continue to support old API versions for a period of time.
-The version are identified as ```/api/v1/```, ```api/v2/``` and so on.
+Change is inevitable, and the versioning API helps iterate faster and prevent invalid requests.
+This also allows to adopt new version of OCDS standard while continuing to support old API versions for a some time.
+Versions are identified as ```/api/v1/```, ```api/v2/``` and so on.

 ## 6. Errors

-In case of an error(client issue of server issue) we will return a response with a JSON error body that will provide:  a useful error message, a unique error code that can be looked up for a detailed description in the documentation and the URL that cause the error.
+In case of an error (on client or server side) a response will contain JSON error body that provides:  a useful error message, an error code, and the URL that caused the error.
 For example:

 ```
 {